Social Security Number

 A Social Security card shows your Social Security Number (SSN), which is required for anyone who works in the U.S., including F-1 students (non-immigrants).
 A Social Security card is not a work permit.
 The SSN is an identification number that you will keep for life.
 You will need the number for many purposes in the U.S. including employment and paying taxes.
 For more information, visit the Social Security Administration's website.

-Most businesses do not need an SSN from you unless it is for credit purposes (loans, credit cards, cell phone companies, etc.) You do not need an SSN to open a bank account or to obtain a California Driver’s License at the Department of Motor Vehicles (DMV).
+Most businesses do not need an SSN from you unless it is for credit purposes (loans, credit cards, cell phone companies, etc.) Most banks would not require an SSN to open a bank account; you also do not need an SSN to obtain a California Driver’s License at the Department of Motor Vehicles (DMV).
 If you have an experience in which you are denied service for not having an SSN, you should politely ask to speak with a manager or director to clarify your situation and receive additional support.

 A Social Security Number (SSN) is issued once per lifetime.
 If you have previously had a SSN, but do not have the card or do not remember the number, you can apply for a duplicate card if you meet the requirements below:

-• F-1 students with an on-campus job offer letter and/or work permission
+- F-1 students with an on-campus job offer letter or off-campus employment authorization

 Students must be physically present in the U.S. to apply for an SSN.
-The Social Security Administration (SSA) must verify your legal entry into the U.S. before issuing an SSN.
-In order to apply, you must wait at least 10 business days after entering the US and complete the CSULB immigration check-in.
+The Social Security Administration (SSA) must verify your legal entry into the U.S. and review your employment authorization before issuing an SSN.

 Do not begin employment until the following steps are completed:

-3. Submit your completed SSN request to receive SSN certification letter.
+- Submit your completed SSN Support letter request to CIE to receive SSN certification letter from a DSO/International Student Advisor.

 For students on OPT only - Please only bring the following items during the application procedure: